 The findings will, no doubt, prove to be shocking.
 The nature of EMF exposure ensures that, for those who tune into the conference, it will prove to be a difficult and harrowing experience.
 Unfortunately, this is an unavoidable step in the road toward lasting change, but the impact this conference – and others that follow – will have on the medical, scientific, and public spheres will certainly prove to be invaluable.

 At least thirty voices from the fields of medicine and physics are billed to speak between January 28th-31st, and to give weight to the narrative that stands in direct opposition to the stubborn espousal of corporate giants with skin in the game.

 As mentioned, the greatest pressure extends from those industries and corporations for which downplaying fears over EMF remains integral to their continued growth.
-Put simply, if their extensive user-base begin to recognise the risk inherent to centering all aspects of life around these devices.
+Put simply, if their extensive userbase begin to recognise the risk inherent to centring all aspects of life around these devices,

 It is for this reason that we can also anticipate further insight into the technology behind EMF protection, and the ways in which it can be utilised to counteract the terrifying progress of new radiation-emitting devices.
 The notion that humanity must rely on EMF blocker technology in order to continue to live and work with the same efficiency we have enjoyed for the past few decades.

 For, while the necessity to change the ways in which we view and use EMF-emitting devices remains indispensable, EMF protection offers the most sustainable route forward.
 The outcome of this seminal conference will ideally prompt many to grow more suspicious of modern technology, but this will prove hollow if we do not have a reliable alternative to offer.